 A resolution was adopted on December 20, 2018, by the United Nations General Assembly to mark June 7 as the day "celebrating the myriad benefits of safe food".
 The World Health Assembly (WHA) passed a resolution on August 3, 2020, declaring June 7 - the World Food Safety Day every year.

-The first ever World Food Safety Day, adopted by the United Nations General Assembly in December 2018.
-The theme of the first ever Food Safety Day 2019 was "Food Safety, everyone's business".
+The first-ever World Food Safety Day was adopted by the United Nations General Assembly in December 2018.
+The theme of the first-ever Food Safety Day 2019 was "Food Safety, everyone's business".

 What is Food Safety?